hermes-serverless/hermes-install/README.md

 ## Installation

 After making sure to have the requirements, just run the `start.sh` script and the hermes instance will start.
 Running it the first time requires to run with `-m` flag, to create the database tables.
-You can specify the por on which the server will listen using the `-p $PORT` flag.
+You can specify the port on which the server will listen using the `-p $PORT` flag.
 If not specified the server will listen on `9090`.
 The host will always be `localhost`.

 Examples: